neurogen-dev/refacer-portable/README.md

 ## Support me:

 You can support me [at this link](https://www.donationalerts.com/r/em1t).
 Your help motivates me to update builds as well as create new ones.

+Нou can also subscribe to my [Boosty](https://boosty.to/neurogen), where I post other portable versions of various neural networks.